pl3lee/instagram-clone/README.md

 - Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
 - Socket.io: A library that enables real-time, bidirectional communication between the server and the client.
 - JSON Web Token (JWT): A standard for securely transmitting information between parties as a JSON object.
+- Node.js: A JavaScript runtime environment that allows executing JavaScript code on the server.

 ## Features